 If you plan to shutdown your boiler from 10 to 30 days, you should perform the semi-short term layup.
 The semi-short term is a wet layup.
 It consists of draining the boiler of old boiler water and refilling with fresh feed water and chemical.
 Preferably with a pH of 12.4 (or as close as possible).

 Long Term Boiler Layup Procedure

 If you plan to have your boiler shutdown for more than 30 days, you should perform the long term layup.
 The long term is a dry layup.
-The boiler should first be drained of all water contents within the boiler.
-After draining the boiler water, the boiler pressure vessel is filled with nitrogen.
+Start by draining all water contents within the boiler.
+After draining the boiler water, fil the boiler pressure vessel with nitrogen.
 Nitrogen is an inert gas that is used to avoid unwanted chemical reactions degrading the construction of the boiler.
 Once the oxygen content level decreases to 3%, continue to fill until the boiler is pressurized to 10 PSI.
-Once the boiler is pressurized to 10 PSI, close all valves and remove nitrogen assembly.
+After the boiler is pressurized to 10 PSI, close all valves and remove nitrogen assembly.

 The 7 Key Steps To A Successful Boiler Layup

 (Note: Steps 1-4 are used for wet layup and dry layup.
 Step 5 is for a dry layup.
 Steps 6-7 are for a wet layup.)